SSUgaya/qtum-ui/README.md

 The Qtum Wallet UI has been developed to give Raspberry Pi users a browser interface for interacting with the wallet, much like the Desktop version.

 ## Please Note
-We are still working on a mobile friendly version, at this time the UI is best viewed on a Desktop / Notebook.
+We are still working on a mobile-friendly version, at this time the UI is best viewed on a Desktop / Notebook.

 This Browser UI is meant to run on your LAN only.
-Allowing access to the UI from the internet
-puts you at risk of someone accessing your wallet.
-For security reasons do not open Port 3404
+Allowing internet access to the UI puts you at risk of someone gaining accessing to your wallet.
+By default the UI is not accessible from the Internet.

 ## Installation
 Run the following commands to install the Pi UI.
 You should already have the qtum-cli wallet installed and running on the Raspberry Pi.

 1 line install, run the following command.
 You can see the [ui-setup script here.](https://github.com/rpiwalletui/qtum-ui/blob/master/ui-setup)
 ```
 curl -L https://github.com/rpiwalletui/qtum-ui/blob/master/ui-stetup | sudo bash
 ```